jeroenbellen/blog-manage-and-reload-spring-properties/README.md

 # Manage and reload Spring application properties on the fly

-By now, everybody is aware that configurable application properties should reside outside your artifact (war,jar,ear).
+By now, everybody is aware that configurable application properties should reside outside your artifact (war, jar, ear).
 We don't want to release a new version of your application/service, just to change a config file.
-Furthermore we want the production artifact, to be identical to the artifact of development, test, etc.
+Furthermore, we want the production artifact, to be identical to the object of development, test, etc.

 Luckily there are many options to externalise your configuration, Spring Boot even supports this logic out of the box.
-The majority of those solutions require a restart of your application/service, but today i'll demonstrate how to omit this restriction.
+The majority of those solutions require a restart of your application/service, but today I'll demonstrate how to omit this restriction.

-First let me show you a way how to externalise your application properties and manage them from git.
-Git makes sense, because it keeps track of any changes.
-You can actually see who changed what at any given point in time!
+First, let me show you a way how to externalise your application properties and manage them from git.
+Git makes sense because it keeps track of any changes.
+You can see who altered what at any given point in time!

-To do this we create a (micro) service.
+To do this, we create a (micro) service.
 Let's call it the config-service.

 Add the following dependencies to your config-service.